ceandrade/brkga_mp_ipr_cpp/README.md

 #### Changes in `BRKGA::injectChromosome()`

-`injectChromosome()` does not accept initial fitness value anymore.
+`injectChromosome()` does not accept an initial fitness value anymore.
 Now, `injectChromosome()` triggers the decoder in all cases (and therefore, time must be measured on its call).
 [More details here.](https://ceandrade.github.io/brkga_mp_ipr_cpp/class_BRKGA_BRKGA_MP_IPR.html#doxid-class-b-r-k-g-a-1-1-b-r-k-g-a-m-p-i-p-r-1a0347f67b59bfe36856d1c27c95d4b151)

 #### Pump to C++ 17